retroelec/T-HMI-C64/README.md

 ### Install Android App

-I wrote a simple Android app which emulates a C64 keyboard for the emulator.
+I wrote a simple Android app which provides a C64 keyboard for the emulator.

 <img src="doc/THMIC64KB.png" alt="THMIC64KB" width="600"/>

-Follow these steps to download and install the app on your Android device:
+You may follow these steps to install the app on your Android device:

-1. Download the app: Click [here](https://github.com/retroelec/T-HMI-C64/blob/main/THMIC64KB/thmic64kb.apk) to download the APK file of the app.
+1. Download the app directly on your Android device: Click [here](https://github.com/retroelec/T-HMI-C64/blob/main/THMIC64KB/thmic64kb.apk) to download the APK file of the app.
 2. Allow installation from unknown sources:
    - Go to "Settings" on your Android device.
    - Navigate to "Security" or "Privacy".